jessepav/lacygoill-wiki-backup/admin/MIME.md

 ###
 ## How to set gVim as the default handler for all known text files?

+                                                        remove trailing suffix extension
+                                                        v--------------v
     $ find /usr/share/mime/text -iname '*.xml' -execdir basename -s .xml -- '{}' ';' \
         | xargs xdg-mime default gvim.desktop

+NOTE: `-execdir` executes the specified command from the subdirectory containing the found  file.
+It's  much more  secure than `-exec`,  because it  avoids race conditions during the resolution of found the paths.

 ### How to configure the handler to pass arbitrary options to the gVim command?